Southern Alberta Summer Games

 With a focus on mass participation, physical and social involvement, and fair play, the games encourage anyone and everyone to participate, no matter what their age, gender, or ability.

 *Individual Registration forms are to be filled out for every athlete and coach.
-Intent forms can be picked up at the Dunmore Office and are to be filled out by coaches.*
+Intent forms can be picked up at the Dunmore office or downloaded and are to be filled out by coaches.*

-What began as an informal get-together once or twice a year to further recreational opportunities in southern Alberta, has led to the formation of what is now the largest annual sporting event run consecutively for over 25 years in Western Canada.
+What began as an informal get-together once or twice a year to further recreational opportunities in southern Alberta, has led to the formation of what is now the largest annual sporting event run consecutively for more than 25 years in Western Canada.
 The Southern Alberta Recreation Association (SARA) organized the first Southern Alberta Summer Games in Pincher Creek in 1970 with approximately 1,200 competitors participating, ranging in age from 6 to 80 years.
-The games have run every consecutive year since then and the County of Newell will host the 48th annual games.

 The Games were created to provide a vehicle by which all communities, whatever their size, have the opportunity to become involved in a meaningful sports program and for the greatest number of people possible to participate in an enjoyable grass roots festival.
 With a focus on getting as many people participants involved as possible, promoting physical and social involvement, and fair play, the games encourage anyone and everyone to participate, no matter what their age, gender, or ability.
 Each year, 13 teams or "regions” from across southern Alberta compete: